Photographer Michael Aaron Gallagher taking pictures on the marble terrace at Ca’ d’Zan in Sarasota, Florida.

 “You Can’t Go Home Again” (2021) by Michael Aaron Gallagher.
 The 11” x 14” photograph was taken at 16264 NY-12E in Dexter, NY.
 Built in 1962, I passed the general store and gas station on the corner many times as a child.
 Decades later, it is only a shadow of its former self, reminding me that you can never really go home.

 “Truck” (2010) by Michael Aaron Gallagher.
-An 8” x 10” photograph taken at The River’s End Bookstore in Oswego, NY on the day Michael interviewed NY Times Bestselling Author Laurie Halse Anderson.
+An 8” x 10” photograph taken at The River’s End Bookstore in Oswego, NY on the day I interviewed New York Times Bestselling Author Laurie Halse Anderson.

 “Stephanie” (2009) 11″ x 14″ print.
 Former Abercrobie & Fitch Model poses for Michael Aaron Gallagher in a movie theater.